-Breathlessness, or shortness of breath, describes discomfort or difficulty with breathing.
-The medical term for shortness of breath is dyspnea.
+Breathlessness, or shortness of breath, is discomfort or difficulty with breathing.
+The medical term for shortness of breath is “dyspnea.”

-- Shortness of breath is a common symptom that may be related to serious diseases or may be a result of being out of shape.
+- Shortness of breath is a common symptom.
+It may be related to serious diseases.
+It could be a result of being physically out of shape.

-- Medical evaluation should assess if shortness of breath is treatable with lifestyle changes such as quitting smoking or losing weight.
+- Medical evaluation should assess if shortness of breath is treatable with lifestyle changes.
+These include quitting smoking and/or losing weight.

 What Is Shortness of Breath?

-Shortness of breath is the uncomfortable sensation of not getting enough air to breathe.
-This may occur when walking, climbing up stairs, running or even when sitting still.
+It is the inability to get enough air to breathe.
 It can come on suddenly or slowly over weeks to months.
+It may occur when:

-People describe the feeling they get when breathless in different ways.
-They may use the words “short of breath,” “tightness in my chest,” or “cannot get enough air.”
-Breathlessness can be uncomfortable and sometimes scary, but being breathless does not damage your lungs.
-It can, however, be a sign of another medical condition.
+It can be uncomfortable and sometimes scary.
+Being breathless does not damage your lungs.
+It can, however, be a sign of another problem.

 How Serious Is Shortness of Breath?

-Some people with respiratory problems can feel breathless just by doing normal activities like getting out of a chair or walking to another room.
-See your medical professional if your shortness of breath is accompanied by:
+Some people with respiratory problems can feel breathless just by doing normal activities like standing up or walking to another room.
+See your doctor if you have shortness of breath and:

-- Wheezing – abnormal whistling type sound when you breath in or out
+- wheezing, an abnormal whistling-type sound when you breathe in or out

-- Worsening of pre-existing shortness of breath after using your inhalers
+- worsening of pre-existing shortness of breath after using inhalers

-- Breathlessness that does not go away after 30 minutes of rest
+- breathlessness that doesn’t stop after 30 minutes of rest

 What Causes Shortness of Breath?

-Most causes of shortness of breath are due to heart and lung conditions.
-Your heart and lungs are involved in transporting oxygen to your body and removing carbon dioxide, and problems with either of these processes affect your breathing.
+Heart and lung conditions are most often the causes of shortness of breath.
+Your heart and lungs transport oxygen to your body and remove carbon dioxide.
+Problems with either affect your breathing.

 - Guillain-Barré Syndrome

-In the case of chronic shortness of breath, the condition is most often due to:
+In chronic shortness of breath, it is most often due to: